 Find out which stocks you should buy this month to make money in this volatile market.

 The big four dollar store stocks that are publicly traded are:

 Dollar store sales—and the companies’ stock prices—have been on a pretty good trajectory for the last few years, and COVID-19 propelled them even further.
-Last year, total dollar store sales rose 12% (compared to 7% growth in 2019).
-As people lost their jobs due to the pandemic, the demand for inexpensive groceries and household items took off.
+Last year, total dollar store sales rose reached an all-time high of $95 billion.
+With consumer spending rising but many still feeling the pinch of the pandemic, the demand for inexpensive groceries and household items took off.
 Rural areas—with fewer shopping choices—were especially strong.

-IBISWorld is predicting that dollar store revenues will rise to $94.2 billion this year, although profits may take a bit of a beating due to rising freight costs and labor shortages, due to COVID.
+IBISWorld is predicting that dollar store revenues will cool slightly to $94 billion this year, although profits may take a bit of a beating due to rising freight costs, inflation and labor shortages.

 Dollar Store Stock #1: Dollar General (DG)

 Dollar General (DG), with products priced mostly under $5, reported full-year sales growth of 1.4% on the heels of 20%+ growth the year before.

 It seems like there’s a Dollar General every couple of miles.
 Here in my small town in Tennessee, there are 20!

 And while Dollar General has been popping up new stores very rapidly for the past few years, it is now getting ready to expand its target markets.
 The company plans to open stores under the Popshelf brand, marketing goods to affluent, suburban customers.

 30 analysts follow DG and are forecasting a median price target of 249, with a high estimate of 285 and a low estimate of 197.